 In case of multiple reference of a bill, it shall be considered by each committee separately in the order in which the multiple reference is made.
-However, if any committee to which the bill is referred makes an unfavorable report on said bill, that report shall be filed with the Senate and no further consideration given by other committees except on two-thirds (2/3) vote of those present.
-If a committee reports a committee substitute favorably, other committee consideration shall be directed to the substitute and not to the original.
+However, if any committee to which the bill is referred makes an unfavorable report on said bill, that report shall be filed with the Senate and no further consideration given by other committees except by a two-thirds (2/3) vote of those Senators present.
+If a committee reports a bill favorably with committee substitute, other committee consideration shall be directed to the substitute and not to the original.

-4.8-Reference of bills affecting appropriations, revenue, retirement or county or municipal spending
+4.8-Reference of bills affecting appropriations, revenue, retirement, or county or municipal spending

 All bills authorizing or substantially affecting appropriations shall be reviewed by the Committee on Appropriations or a standing subcommittee of that committee.
 All bills authorizing or substantially affecting tax revenue shall be reviewed by the Committee on Finance and Taxation.
 All bills substantially affecting a state-funded or state-administered retirement system shall be reviewed by the Committee on Governmental Oversight and Productivity.
-All bills which are affected by the provisions of Article VII, Section 18, Florida Constitution shall be reviewed by the Committee on Comprehensive Planning, Local and Military Affairs.
-A bill that is amended to substantially affect appropriations or tax revenue, a state retirement program or expenditures or revenues as set forth in Article VII, Section 18, Florida Constitution shall, before being placed before the Senate for final passage, be reviewed along with all amendments by the Committee on Appropriations or a standing subcommittee of that committee, or the Committee on Finance and Taxation, or the Committee on Governmental Oversight and Productivity, or the Committee on Comprehensive Planning, Local and Military Affairs, as appropriate for review and recommendation to the Senate which review during the last ten (10) days of a regular session shall be accomplished within twenty-four (24) hours.
+All bills which are affected by the provisions of Article VII, Section 18 of the State Constitution shall be reviewed by the Committee on Comprehensive Planning.
+A bill that is amended to substantially affect appropriations or tax revenue, a state retirement program, or expenditures or revenues as set forth in Article VII, Section 18 of the State Constitution shall, before being placed before the Senate for final passage, be reviewed along with all amendments by the Committee on Appropriations or a standing subcommittee of that committee, by the Committee on Finance and Taxation, by the Committee on Governmental Oversight and Productivity, or by the Committee on Comprehensive Planning, as appropriate for review and recommendation to the Senate, which review during the last ten (10) days of a regular session shall be accomplished within twenty-four (24) hours.